C33purr/twitter_sensitive_media_loader/README.md

 ## Chrome

-Download the project and load it using developer mode (https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked)
+Download the project and load the chrome folder using developer mode (https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked)

 You will need to click on the extension everytime you reload a page!
 Might change that later tho but it works rn sorry! :b